rotenaple/ns-fischer/README.md

 - `no_ping` (boolean, optional, default: `false`): When `true`, suppresses pinging `mention` in messages.
 - `check_snapshot` (boolean, optional, default: `true`): When `true`, only sends notifications when there are new auctions compared to the saved snapshot.
 When `false`, every run will post matches.
 - `snapshot_path` (string, optional, default: `./snapshot/snapshot.json`): File path used to read/write snapshot state for change-detection.
+ - `check_snapshot` (boolean, optional, default: `false`): When `true`, only sends notifications when there are new auctions compared to the saved snapshot.
+When `false`, every run will post matches.
+ - `snapshot_path` (string, optional, default: `./snapshot/auction_snapshot.json`): File path used to read/write snapshot state for change-detection.
 - `debug_mode` (boolean, optional, default: `false`): Enable verbose debug logging for troubleshooting.

 Notes: